 Comfort is simple.
 A hug, encouraging words, couch time under a blanket, hot cocoa, or a bedtime story all work wonders for that reptilian brain.
 Do whatever soothes your child.
 An unhappy reptilian brain is scared and unsure, and that translates to an upset child who doesn’t know what to do or where to turn.

 Nourish that growing body and brain.

 Healthy eating is of prime importance when it comes to giving the body and brain the building blocks they need for growth, maintenance, and repair.
 While it’s convenient to go to McDonald’s for dinner, make fast food an occasional treat.
 Feed your child nature’s food whenever possible.
 Make sure he drinks plenty of water.
 Ensure she eats at least three to five servings of fruits and vegetables daily and gets plenty of protein.
 Please keep the wheat, sweets, and dairy to a minimum.

 If you do nothing else, cut the sugar and artificial sweeteners to the bone and reduce wheat as much as possible.
 Your child doesn’t need any of them, and in fact, they will slow the progress we make together.

 Be an active partner in Books Neural Therapy™.

-When you bring your child to me, I may ask you to supplement our work by doing exercises at home.
+If you bring your child to me for Books Neural Therapy (which is a great idea, by the way) I may ask you to supplement our work by doing exercises at home.
 I may also ask you to follow specific dietary recommendations.
 These are requests to help speed your child’s progress and help him to find success and self-assurance as soon as possible.